“Lookback” rule lets you use 2019 income on two credits

 The EIC is calculated based on a percentage of your earned income, and other factors impact the credit calculation such as the number of qualifying children you have and your AGI.

-The ACTC is calculated based on a percentage of your earned income over $2,500, and other factors impact the credit calculation.
+For 2020, the ACTC is calculated based on a percentage of your earned income over $2,500, and other factors impact the credit calculation.

 Myths and realities about the lookback rule